Benefits of Using a Water Softener

 Soft water preserves the efficiency of water heaters.

-Gas storage and tankless water heaters using soft water keep the factory efficiency rating over a 15-year life span.
+Gas storage and tankless water heaters running on soft water keep the factory efficiency rating over a 15-year life span.
 In comparison, using hard water for a gas water heater can cut efficiency by up to 48 percent.

-If you use an electric water heater, up to 30 pounds of rock-like scale can pile up in the tank from hard water.
-The scale is a bad heat conductor.
-It can reduce the life of your heating element, because it has to work more to heat water.
+If you have an electric water heater, up to 30 pounds of rock-like scale can pile up in the tank from hard water.
+The scale is a poor heat conductor.
+It can shorten the life of your heating element, because it has to work harder to heat water.

 Soft Skin, Brighter Laundry and Cleaner Dishes